SamuelMacKay/books-and-scrolls/README.md

 }
 ```
 #### Bug 3
-- If the title, author or author doesnt have any spaces, the word will stretch out over the card.
+- If the title, author or author doesnt have any spaces, but is capped out on the word count, the word will stretch out over the card.

 Old code:
 ```